Chapter 4: Team Culture

 Psychological Safety: The Foundation

-Psychological safety = The belief that you won't be punished or humiliated for speaking up, asking questions, making mistakes, or admitting when you're stuck.
+Psychological safety is the belief that you will not be punished or humiliated for speaking up, asking questions, making mistakes, or admitting when you are stuck.

 Without Psychological Safety